“And into the forest I go, to lose my mind and find my soul.”

 - We will incorporate and learn about the Seven Leave No Trace principles.

 The inner rewilding movement is gaining momentum across the globe as people from western countries in particular seek to reconnect with nature deep within, and lost ritual and traditions.
 There are a number of core practices found wherever rewilding groups gather.
 But each also has its own geographic and cultural identities.

 Rewilding is not a journey back to living as hunters and gatherers.
-Instead it offers the opportunity to examine our cultural paradigms, to see how they affect our physical, mental, spiritual and mental health.
+Instead it offers the opportunity to examine our cultural paradigms, to see how they affect our physical, spiritual and mental health.
 A chance to dissolve the barriers between ourselves and nature, to reconnect with the sacred.

 For me, rewilding in Aotearoa New Zealand must have at its core the connection with whenua – the land.
 Being Wairarapa based, recognising and honouring Tangata whenua – Rangitāne O Wairarapa and Kahungunu ki Wairarapa, is essential.
 Rewilding days need to be accessible (and affordable), support each person to find their place, their rhythm, their connections with the sacred world we live in.

 While this deep desire to reconnect with nature is not exclusive to pakeha or more recent arrivals in this land, it is often pakeha and the western world, seeking such connections.
 I as a pakeha recognise the internal call to find and know my place, to reconnect with the sacred life force in all things.